brianhigh/research-computing/regex.md

 g         | global     | find _all_ matches in string

-Complicated, isn't it? _Don't worry, help is on the way!_

 ## Regular Expressions Tester: Regex101.com

 ![Regex101](images/regex101_sm.png)

 ## Character classes

-Beyond simple literal matches, we can also match by character classes.
+Beyond simple literal matches, we can also match by "character classes".

 A character class a list of one or more characters of a certain type that you want to match.
 It is represented by a special symbol or group